Bartvds/tsd-deftools/README.md

 - list tsd repo_data
 - generate tsd repo data from definition lists

-Basic commands are beings exposed to cli (work in progress), so others are funcitonal but involve editing of a script.
+Basic commands are beings exposed to cli (work in progress), others maybe be functional but involve editing of a script.

 ## How

 Checkout repos

 Edit `./tsd-deftools-path.json` to have `tsd` and `DefinitelyTyped` pointing to root folder of their work checkouts.

+Note: the contents of the folders configured as `out` and `tmp` can/will be automatically overwritten or removed.

 Open commandline in the checkout.